 Deep cycle batteries will vary when it comes to charging duration.
 If you have a small boat that has a cranking battery and a deep cycle battery, you would be best served by getting a 2-bank battery charger.

-If your charger has a higher amps per bank, the charging process will go faster.
+If your charger has a higher amps per bank, the charge rate will be faster and you’ll achieve a full charge more quickly.

 For someone who has a larger boat; let’s say they have three deep cycle batteries and a cranking battery; they would probably want to get a charger with 4 banks that has some extra power.
 You want to find a battery charger that can give you the appropriate power to get your batteries charged conveniently.